Exawind/openturbine/docs/sphinx/theory/quadrature.rst

 Notes on quadrature
 ^^^^^^^^^^^^^^^^^^^

-In OpenTurbine, we represent beams that can have highly variable properties along the length and we use a single high-order element for the whole beam.
+In Kynema, we represent beams that can have highly variable properties along the length and we use a single high-order element for the whole beam.
 Material properties, including the sectional mass matrix :math:`\underline{\underline{M}}^*`, stiffness matrix